apache/buildstream/doc/source/using_config.rst

     Percentage values are taken to represent a percentage of the partition size on the filesystem where the cache has been configured.

+* ``reserved-disk-space``

+  This controls how much disk space should remain available.
+If the amount of available disk space falls below the specified value, unused cache objects will be pruned even if the configured quota has not been exceeded.

+  ``reserved-disk-space`` can be specified in the same way as ``quota``, with the exception of the special ``infinity`` value.
+The default is ``5%``.

 * ``pull-buildtrees``